SamihaHassan/Robot_Arm/README.md

 # Robot_Arm
-We can to create the controller for a 2DOF parallel link robot arm.
+We can to create the controller for a 2DOF parallel link robot arm using Arduino